mixmix/blogposts/facilitator_swap.md

 Employing external facilitators :
 - adds perspective + objectivity
 - accelerates the learning and sharing of valuable skills
-- strengthens networks by providing an oppertunity for context and information exchange
+- strengthens networks by providing an opportunity for context and information exchange
 - explicitly demonstrates the value of facilitation

 So far, we've testing across Craftworks, Loomio, Enspiral Academy, Rabid, and Action Station.
 Facilitators involved so far include (Mix, Rich, Silvia, Breccan, Marrianne)